soumyajit4419/Portfolio/README.md

 ## Built With

-My personal portfolio <a href="https://andreajasper.com/" target="_blank">andrea jasper</a> which features some of my github projects as well as my resume and technical skills.<br/> Built using <a href="https://github.com/soumyajit4419/Portfolio">Soumyajit</a>
+My personal portfolio <a href="https://andreajasper.com/" target="_blank">andrea jasper</a> which features some of my github projects as well as my resume and technical skills.
+Built using <a href="https://github.com/soumyajit4419/Portfolio">Soumyajit</a> as a base, then modified to my own design.

 This project was built using these technologies.